lazzarello/graphql_coding_quiz/README.md

 ## Production deployment

-I set up the Django web app to use guinicorn and the broker uses asyncio which should be good for a while...
+I set up the Django web app to use guinicorn and the broker uses asyncio which should be good for a while until the message queue interface is built.
+Putting the broker into an app server container might also make sense to handle more concurrency.

 I'd like to scale this out with Kubernetes, where I would have a number of deployments using the internal DNS to communicate as services rather than the docker-compose host network like in this example.
+The services would include

 * Django webapp backed by a relational database
 * A message queue
 * The measurement reading
 * The measurement consumer
 * A front end load balancer for all the javascript I didn't demonstrate for this quiz
+* An Ingress for the web application

+Most of this would be built via CI pipelines (I'm most familliar with Gitlab but I use Github for public projects) so thinks like containers, manifests and rolling updates could be triggered via CI.
+Much of my niche expertise in scaling out ground software in aerospace leans on Kubernetes and AWS external service integrations.
+I have Terraform to manage all that.

 ## Opinions on This Journey